menu

 Overview

 Sacred Heart is a tiny city located in the state of Minnesota.
 With a population of 498 people and just one neighborhood, Sacred Heart is the 450th largest community in Minnesota.
-Sacred Heart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Sacred Heart was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Sacred Heart is a blue-collar town, with 43.81% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sacred Heart, you'll notice that it is more blue-collar than most other communities in America.
+43.81% of Sacred Heart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sacred Heart is a city of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Sacred Heart who work in business and financial occupations (11.50%), management occupations (8.85%), and teaching (8.41%).

 Setting & Lifestyle

-Sacred Heart is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Sacred Heart doesn't have a public transportation system that people use for their commute.

 Demographics